ennegineer/06-pythonAPIHW/README.md

 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

 A CSV of all retrieved data and a PNG image for each scatter plot is in the WeatherPy/output_data folder.

+#### Trends Observed in Part I

+## Part II - VacationPy

+Now let's parse the weather data to plan potential future vacations.
+The Google Places API is used for this part of the assignment.

+To complete this part of the assignment, a heat map was created displaying the humidity for all cities from Part I.

+The list of all cities is narrowed down to find my ideal weather condition.
+For example:

+  * A max temperature between 75-85 degrees
+  * Wind speed less than 10 mph
+  * Zero cloudiness

+  * Any rows that don't meet all three conditions was dropped.

+* Using the Google Places API, the first hotel for each city located within 5000 meters of the coordinates was located.

+* The hotels were plotted on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

+* A screenshot of the final heatmap is included in the VacationPy folder.

+#### Trends Observed in Part II